reflectoring/reflectoring.github.io/_posts/2021-07-23-spring-aws-cloudwatch.md

 3. Uptime metrics (both the amount of time the application has been running as well as a fixed gauge of the absolute start time)

 ## Using the Metrics to Setup Alarms
-We will now create an alarm to watch over some metrics we captured earlier.
+Alarms are one of the key components of any monitoring solution.
+Without going too deep, we will only look at how we can make use the metrics from our application to set up an alarm.
 A metric alarm watches a single CloudWatch metric and performs one or more actions based on the value of the metric.

-The diagram here shows the sequence of steps to create an alarm to watch over the metric for execution time of the fetch products API.
-If the API execution time exceeds a particular band, we want to send an email to notify interested parties to take remedial action:
+We will create an alarm to monitor the fetch products API.
+If the API execution time exceeds a particular band, we want to send an email to notify interested parties to take remedial actions.

+The diagram here shows the sequence of steps to create this alarm to watch over the metric for execution time of the fetch products API:

 ![CloudWatch Alert](/assets/img/posts/aws-spring-cloudwatch/alert-create.png)

-The action can be sending a notification to an Amazon SNS topic, performing an Auto Scaling action, or creating an OpsItem or incident in Systems Manager.
+Here we are creating the alarm to watch over metric named "execution.time.fetchProducts.max".
+We have set up the condition for triggering the alarm as "execution.time.fetchProducts.max is outside the band (width: 2) for 1 datapoints within 5 minutes".
+When the alarm is triggered , the action is set to fire a notification to an SNS topic where we have subscribed an endpoint to send an email.

 ## Conclusion